Diary of a Wimpy Kid: Dog Days (film): Plot

-After Greg and Rodrick develop a brotherly bond, their family visits the local pool, where they run into Lenwood Heath, a reformed delinquent friend of Rodrick's who works as a lifeguard.
-Heath attends Spag Union, a military school that begins at the eighth grade.
-Frank notes that Greg is about to enter eighth grade and considers signing him up.

-After learning that Greg spent his entire first day of summer vacation playing video games, Frank unplugs the family's television set.
-Susan starts a book club for Greg and his friends and urges Frank to spend more time with him.
-Frank takes him fishing and to a Civil War reenactment, but his incompetence annoys Frank.
+Visiting the local public pool, the Heffleys run into Lenwood Heath, a reformed delinquent friend of Rodrick's who works as a lifeguard there.
+He attends Spag Union, a strict disciplinarian military school that begins in the eighth grade.
+Frank notices that Greg is about to start that grade and considers signing him up.
+After learning that Greg spent his entire first day of summer vacation playing video games, Frank revokes the privilege, leading to Susan urging Frank to spend more time with him; he attempts to do so, but Greg's indifference annoys him.

 Rowley invites Greg to the local country club.
-Initially reluctant, he joins Rowley as a guest after learning that his crush, Holly Hills, teaches tennis there.
+Initially reluctant, he joins Rowley and discovers that his crush, Holly Hills, teaches tennis there.
+After Rodrick learns that Holly's elder sister, Heather, whom he has a crush on, also works there, he asks Greg to help him sneak in.
 Frank surprises Greg with an unpaid summer internship at his office, hoping they can bond.
-Disliking the idea, Greg lies about getting a job at the country club, to Frank and Susan's delight.
-Frank and Susan give Greg a starter cell phone that only allows him to call home or 911.
+Disliking the idea, Greg lies about having received a job at the club, to his parents' delight.

-Rowley invites Greg on a family trip to a rented beach house near the boardwalk, and they ride a ride called the Cranium Shaker that Rodrick suggested, despite Rowley's parents forbidding them from going on "scary rides".
-Greg becomes increasingly uneasy with the Jeffersons' eccentric lifestyle and secretly uses Rowley's father Robert's laptop computer to email Susan to get himself out of the trip.
-The Jeffersons confront him after he accidentally sends the email to everyone on Robert's contact list.
-He desperately tries to call home using his phone but inadvertently calls 911, leading to Robert almost getting arrested for coming to the door with a knife in his hand.
-Greg is sent home early, and Frank starts to believe that Rowley is a bad influence.
+Rowley invites Greg on a family trip to a rented beach house near the boardwalk.
+Before they leave, Frank and Susan give Greg a starter cell phone that only allows him to call home or 911.
+Greg becomes increasingly creeped out by how close the Jeffersons are and secretly uses the family patriarch's laptop to email Susan into rescuing him.
+The Jeffersons become suspicious after he inadvertently sends the email to everyone on the contact list.
+He desperately tries to call home using his new phone, but ends up calling 911 instead, leading to Rowley's father almost being arrested when he absentmindedly answers the door with a knife in his hand.
+Greg is sent home early and Frank starts to see Rowley as a bad influence.